SrainApp/srain/docs/gtk4-migration.rst

 =================

-1. Keep expanding runtime validation for the GTK4 path, especially around window, buffer, connect, and join flows.
+1. Keep expanding runtime validation for the GTK4 path, especially around interaction-heavy flows, not just widget construction.
 2. Remove leftover GTK3-only Glade resources once their fallback paths are no longer needed.
-3. Decide whether checked-in GTK4 ``.ui`` files remain a permanent artifact or become generated-only build outputs.
+3. Revisit the remaining manual GTK4 ``.ui`` files if Blueprint gains support for custom template parent types.